bespoken/bespoken-docs/unit-testing/guide.md

 * [locales](#locales) - The locale or locales to be used - a comma-delimited list.
 The entire suite will be run once for each locale.
 * sampleUtterances - If using the "old-style" configuration files, the path to the sampleUtterances
 * [trace](#viewing-requestresponse-payloads) - Causes request and response JSON payloads from the skill to be printed to the console
+* userId - Sets the userId in the request payload

 To override [Jest options](https://facebook.github.io/jest/docs/en/configuration.html), just set them under the "jest" key.